+When multiple meanings (senses) exist for a given query, we simply consider the first one for simplicity, and leave more sophisticated designs as future work.
 After querying each knowledge source, we represent the external knowledge for each language description $\tv$ in the form of concatenation of its query and the corresponding retrieved result: $[\qv, \sv]$.
-This external knowledge introduces additional supervision signals to guide visual models, to learn better aligned visual-semantic representations, as we explain later.
-To demonstrate its generality, we describe how to encode knowledge in language-image models for training and evaluation, to improve transfer in two representative tasks, including the image-level task of image classification and the region-level task of object detection.
+This external knowledge introduces additional supervision signals to guide visual models to learn better aligned visual-semantic representations, as we explain later.
+We next describe how to encode knowledge in multimodal models to improve transfer in the image-level task of image classification and the region-level task of object detection.